Using evidence:

 • Vincent Marconi (Atlanta VA Health Care System, Department of Veterans Affairs; Emory University School of Medicine) and Pompa Debroy (OES) discussed what the Atlanta VA learned from testing an intervention to increase vaccine uptake among Veterans.
 Results available here.

-In Learning from Unexpected Results, agency experts in evaluation discussed how to learn from and act on results that may be surprising.
+In Learning from unexpected results, agency experts in evaluation discussed how to learn from and act on results that may be surprising.
 The session presented project examples of different types of unexpected results, and perspectives from agency evaluation leads on how they have learned from such results.
 Panelists then described studies that yielded null results and answer questions about how they have used unexpected results to advance learning agendas in their agencies:

 • Rekha Balu (Office of Evaluation Sciences, GSA)